-- Research on soil and groundwater contamination from a variety of sources. - Development of incineration, biodegradation, and immobilization technology. - Development of simplified and inexpensive methods for analyzing contaminated soil. - Hazardous waste minimization. - Determination of safe concentration levels of hazardous substances in soils and in water.
+- Studies of soil and water contamination by heavy metals and mining wastes. - Research on soil and groundwater contamination from a variety of sources. - Development of incineration, biodegradation, and immobilization technology. - Development of simplified and inexpensive methods for analyzing contaminated soil. - Hazardous waste minimization. - Determination of safe concentration levels of hazardous substances in soils and in water.

-A decision was made in May 1990 to assign the highest priority to risk reduction research on soil and processes to clean up contaminated soil.
+A decision was made in May 1990 to assign the highest priority to risk-reduction research on soil and processes to clean up contaminated soil.
 Research proposals were requested based on the following needs and problems, listed here in order of their priority based on the center's current mission: